Pro Football Reference Blog

 126

 Notre Dame standout George Kunz made his presence felt in the NFL, blocking on the right side of the early Atlanta Falcons teams and later for the Baltimore Colts.
-Kunz played in the NFL for eleven seasons and was rewarded with six Pro Bowl invites and a first-team All-Pro season in 1975.
+Kunz played in the NFL for 11 seasons and was rewarded with seven Pro Bowl invites and a First-Team All-Pro season in 1975.

 Russ Washington